Scotland's migration think tank

 She holds a Masters degree in International Human Rights Law.
 She was the founding and Senior partner of MCGILL & Co, a specialist Immigration law firm based in Scotland, recognised by the legal 500 for the last 7 years as the leading firm in the field with Grace herself recognised as the leading individual for the last 6 years.
 She and her firm joined Burness Paull LLP in 2021.

-MPS Secretary, Dr Rachel Marangozov has over 15 years’ experience working on migrant integration.
+MPS Secretary, Dr Rachel Marangozov has over 20 years’ experience working on migrant integration and has both learned and lived experience of disadvantage and poverty.

 Sounding Board